 UN: The dairy industry is crucial for a sustainable development of the globe

-”The dairy sector plays a key role in the implementation of the sustainable development goals from the United Nations 2030 agenda.”
+”The dairy sector plays a key role in the implementation of the sustainable development goals from the United Nations’ 2030 agenda.”

-The declaration was signed in connection with IDF's annual meeting of the World Dairy Summit in Rotterdam.
+The declaration was signed in connection with the IDF's annual meeting of the World Dairy Summit in Rotterdam.

 Livelihood for one billion people